 8) Have You Confirmed Travel Route & Accommodations?

 This is simply a logistic consideration.
 When you’re planning your travel route, make sure you’re avoiding any closed highways, heavy construction, natural disasters, etc. Many touring musician friends have missed gigs because they’re stuck on a highway waiting for a highway to reopen.
-Also, if you’re driving through the night, make sure you choose a route that will have open gas stations along the way.
+Also, if you’re driving through the night, make sure you choose a route that will have open gas stations along the way and to have the proper help if you received a speeding ticket and don’t know how to refute it if you think is a wrong process.
 My band once embarked on a 55-hour straight drive from Toronto to Vancouver, through the Northern United States, and we had to plan our nighttime gas stops accordingly.
 In case you’re wondering, I don’t recommend driving that long without a hotel stop J

 When it comes to accommodations, I strongly suggest against leaving the hotel booking until the day of the show.
 Hotels book up and/or rates shoot up unexpectedly, so book ahead.
 If you need to request a late check-out or early check-in, most hotels are accommodating and it can make all the difference on a long tour.

 9) Do You Have the Right Documentation for Border Crossings?

 Once you know your routing, make sure you have all documentation necessary to cross international borders as needed.
 There are countless stories of touring musicians both big and small that have been turned away at the border (or fully detained), causing them to cancel shows or an entire tour.
 The modern reality: border crossing is a serious thing and not to be taken lightly.
 Have all documentation ready, including updated passports, a work VISA if needed, a gear manifest and merch manifest, and a complete list of tour dates and routing when crossing international borders.

 10) Do You Have Insurance on Your Gear?